jsonata-js/jsonata/test/README.md

 As we have seen, tests have an `expression` property which is a JSONata expression to evaluate.
 They can also have an `expected` property which contains the expected result as a JSON object.
 The full list of properties that a test can have is:

-- `data` - a JSON object to evaluate the expression on.
-Cannot be specified with `shareddata`.
+- `data` - a JSON object to evaluate the expression on, or a shared data reference.
 - `error` - an expected error.
 Cannot be specified with `expected`.
 - `expected` - an expected JSON object.
 Cannot be specified with `error`.
 - `expression` - the JSONata expression to evaluate.
 - `name` - this is a comment about the test.
 The test `expression` is automatically appeneded to the test name, so you don't need to type that yourself.
-- `shareddata` - the name of a shared data object to use.
-Cannot be specified with `data`.

 An example of a test would be:
 ```